 Why Brushing Is Important

-- Slicker brushes work best on mats and tangles, especially in long or curly coats.
+- Slicker brushes work best for mats and tangles, especially in long or curly coats.

-- Pin brushes are good for long coats because they keep the fur from getting tangled and make it smooth.
+- Pin brushes are good for long coats — they smooth the fur and keep it from tangling.

 | Brush Type | Best Coat Type | Purpose | Frequency of Use |